aimnas/1.13_starter_documentation/play-guide.md

 A merc equipped with binoculars can provide an aiming bonus to nearby mercs who are using sniper rifles.
 [More info here](https://thepit.ja-galaxy-forum.com/index.php?t=msg&th=21603).

 #### 3.3.2 Assistant machinegunner
-Externally-fed machineguns can loaded by an adjacent merc holding an ammo belt.
+Externally-fed machineguns can be loaded by an adjacent merc holding an ammo belt.
 [More info here](https://thepit.ja-galaxy-forum.com/index.php?t=msg&th=20084).

 #### 3.3.3 Radio operator
 Radio sets can be used to call for militia reinforcements, artillery strikes, or jam enemy communications.
 [More info here](https://thepit.ja-galaxy-forum.com/index.php?t=msg&th=21476).